sergueyarellano/tddpractice/docs/b.part3.md

 ```

-The error that the test throws will look now like this:
+The error that the test throws will now look like this:

 ```
 operator: deepEqual
 diff: "true" => "undefined"
 ```

-Now, we have to implement the minimal code that will make the test to pass
+Now, we have to implement the minimal code that will make the test pass:

 ```js
 function isValidInterface (input, model) {